elastic/ecctl/docs/ecctl_deployment_traffic-filter_delete.md

 ```
   -h, --help                  help for delete
-      --ignore-associations   Optional flag to ignore the associations and delete the ruleset
+      --ignore-associations   Optional flag to delete the ruleset even if it has associated rules
 ```

 ### Options inherited from parent commands